gerencserjani/monorepo-release/README.md

 ## Start the app

-To start the development server run `nx serve FirstApp`.
+To start the development server run `nx serve App1`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code